Phuture-Finance/phuture-subgraph/README.md

 }
 ```

 ##### In this example a node receives the data from event, does some business logic relevant to this entity and makes a save request to the database.
-Making it available for clinets to query this data.
+Making it available for clients to query this data.